-I have spent the last 3 summers monitoring cuckoos and their reed warbler hosts at Wicken Fen Nature Reserve, guided by the steady hand and vast wisdom of Nick Davies: the master cuckoo whisperer.
+I have spent the last 3 summers monitoring cuckoos and their reed warbler hosts at Wicken Fen Nature Reserve, guided by the vast wisdom of Nick Davies: a master cuckoo whisperer.
 What an immense privilege it has been to learn about this fascinating system and landscape first-hand!
 If you also want to immerse yourself in the intricacies of life as a cuckoo on Wicken fen, then read Nick's exquisite book 'Cuckoo: cheating by nature'.
 To see the fen and it's inhabitants through Nick's eyes is to unlock a secret world.
 And this little world has firmly etched a place in my heart.

 When I first started out on this project, it was a massive sensory adjustment for me to be surrounded by water and lush greenery after 6 years of Kalahari desert and red dust.
 I can't help but identify with the reed warblers and cuckoos who excitedly sing with the arrival of spring, and then pack up in search of Africa before the autumn seeps in.
 Late September every year I experience my own 'Zugunruhe', and dream about filling a backpack for African migration.
 But in summertime, I have begun to feel quite at home amongst the reeds.

 Watching a reed warbler build a nest insulated with sheep's wool and then discovering that a cuckoo had been watching too!
 She certainly laid her egg in the cosiest of nests that was available in mid-May.
 I thought to myself, that's where I'd put my egg if I had one!
 But of course, cuckoos lay lots of eggs, so not all of the nests that she used were so superb.